LucasDelfino92/morrowindsharp/setup.md

 ```
 C:\Games\Morrowind Mods
 ```

+> Make sure you don't create your Morrowind Mods folder inside your Morrowind folder, or else you will run into issues when you try to launch the game through Mod Organizer 2, most importantly, your mods not being registered.

 ## Cleaning up your GOG installation

 To clean up your GOG installation of unnecessary files, delete the following from your **Morrowind\Data Files** folder: